-We offer an after school club for children in school and nursery and their siblings who attend Bispham Drive Junior School.
+We offer an after school club for children in school and nursery.
 This runs in the school hall from 3.15pm to 6pm.
-Children get a light healthy tea for example sandwiches, beans on toast, pasta, soup, fruits, yoghurt etc. They have time to relax and play with their friends.
+Children get a light healthy tea for example sandwiches, beans on toast, soup, fruits, yoghurt etc. They have time to relax and play with their friends.
 There are craft activities and outdoor play as well as a range of toys for the children to enjoy.

-The cost is £11.00 per session, and bookings for this need to be made a term in advance for the full term.
+The cost is £10 per session, and bookings for this need to be made a term in advance for the full term.
 Payment can be made by cash, cheque or childcare vouchers.
 Please contact the school office if you think this is a service you may require.